 Samhuinn Fire Festival at Calton Hill, Edinburgh (October 31, 2023)

 Samhuinn Fire Festival is the annual event held every October on Hallowe’en night at Calton Hill in central Edinburgh.
-This traditional Celtic festival, organised by the Beltane Fire Society as a sister event of Beltane Fire Festival, is the real feast for the eyes.
-It features incredibly colourful costumes of Celtic folklore characters, vibrant musical and street theatre performances, and the incredible fire show.
+This traditional Celtic festival, organized by the Beltane Fire Society is a sister event of Beltane Fire Festival, a real feast for the eyes.
+It features incredibly colorful costumes of Celtic folklore characters, vibrant musical and street theatre performances, and the incredible fire show.
 Samhuinn (or Samhain) used to be a pagan festival at the end of the harvest season.
-Traditionally, consists of fireplay, drumming, and dance performance dedicated to a dramatic interaction between the Summer and Winter Kings.
+Traditionally, it consists of fireplay, drumming, and dance performances dedicated to a dramatic interaction between the Summer and Winter Kings.